 Rooney and Thompson met at least twice in October 1940.
-First around October 13th in New York when the Steelers played the Giants and then the following week when Pittsburgh played the Green Bay Packers near Milwaukee.
+First on October 13th in New York when the Steelers played the Giants and then the following week when Pittsburgh played the Green Bay Packers near Milwaukee.
 It must have seemed appealing as the Steelers were in a six-game losing streak.
 No deal was struck.
 According to Art Rooney in contemporary newspaper articles, Thompson then began negotiating for the Eagles.

 A set of secret meetings were held in the first week of December that included Thompson, Rooney, Walt Kiesling and Eagles coach Heinie Miller.
 One of the early rumored configurations of the deal described by Havey Boyle, Pittsburgh Post-Gazette sports editor, was for Thompson to buy the Steelers and move the franchise to Boston.
-Bell & Rooney would then become partners in a joint Pennsylvania club called the Keystoners that would split home games between Pittsburgh and Philadelphia.
+Bell and Rooney would then become partners in a joint Pennsylvania club called the Keystoners that would split home games between Pittsburgh and Philadelphia.
 Thankfully, that proposal did not come to fruition.

 What did happen is that 26-year-old Thompson bought the Steelers lock, stock & barrel from Art Rooney for the sum of $160,000.
 Art Rooney was no longer the owner of the Pittsburgh Steelers.
-But in one transaction he had recouped all his losses from the first eight years, plus a tidy profit.
+In one transaction Rooney recouped all his losses from the first eight years, plus a tidy profit.
 As the new owner of the Steelers, Thompson committed to keeping the team in Pittsburgh… at least one more year.
 He hired Greasy Neale to coach the Steelers and advised that he and his New York-based staff would relocate to Pittsburgh on March 1, 1941.
 In the meantime, he would be a commuting owner.